inko-lang/inko/docs/source/getting-started/error-handling.md

 validation errors, and so on.

 Panics should _only_ be used for critical errors that should not occur at runtime in a well written program.
+Since Inko doesn't allow recovery from a panic, these should be used sparingly.